 Depending on the soil gas control option chosen by the builder, the building may be subject to mandatory or voluntary radon gas testing requirements.
 Although all new homes are not subject to mandatory testing, Health Canada recommends that all buildings be tested for radon gas.

 The Soil Gas Mitigation Strategy document provides an explanation of each of the three options below:

 - Download the Radon Gas Mitigation Strategy

 If the builder chooses Option 1, the builder or their representative should point out the radon gas pipe on your pre-delivery inspection (PDI).
-It will be a white pipe sticking out of the foundation labeled "soil gas pipe", to differentiate it from a bathroom waste pipe.
+It will be a white pipe sticking out of the foundation labelled "soil gas pipe", to differentiate it from a bathroom waste pipe.
 You should ask your representative to explain how radon testing works before the PDI is over.

 It is the owner's responsibility to have the mandatory radon test conducted and submit the results to the City of Kingston at firstname.lastname@example.org.

 If your mandatory test comes back above 200 Bq/m3, then the builder will be responsible for remediation work.
 Generally, this will include extending the radon pipe in your basement up through the house and venting it through the exterior with a fan.
 Every home and situation is different, so remediation work may vary.
 If the results come back below 200 Bq/m3, you have the option of whether or not you choose to remediate.